 Once bowel habits have been normalized, you will want to take steps to prevent constipation from recurring.
 Help make improving bowel habits a positive experience for your child and remember not to punish your child for related soiling episodes.

-Adapted from IFFGD Publication #302 by Mary K. Plummer, OTR, WI.
+Adapted from IFFGD Publication: Strategies for Establishing Bowel Control #302 by Mary K. Plummer, OTR, WI.